Vidhi1109/Course-portal-osn/Readme.md

 ## Course thread
-Performs 3 tasks
+Performs following tasks
 - Check if lab has been removed
 - Select a student for the course
 - Check if tas are available in the lab and update information.
-<br>It checks lab removal .
-If lab is available, it starts selecting students then tas.
+- It checks lab removal
+  - If lab is available, it starts selecting students followed by TAs.
-<br>If no lab is available course is removed.
+  - If no lab is available course is removed.